 Much of the feminist fight includes campaigning for the rights of women- which could make it seem like feminism is a one-sided affair.
 This is definitely not the case.
 The need to fight more actively for women’s rights is in response to the fact that women have been oppressed for such a significant period of time, that there is so much ground to make up for in the quest to equalise rights and deconstruct restrictive social norms.

 Circling back to the topic of reproductive rights- abortion can still be a very touchy subject for people to discuss due to many religious and social pressures, but this is a barrier that needs to be broken.
 Everyone is entitled to their own opinion, but this should never disrespect an individuals right to choose what is best for them in THEIR life.
 Respect is paramount here.
 Pregnancy is something that can happen whether it is planned for or not.
-Birth control is not always effective, we are all human beings, and no one is perfect!
+Birth control is not always effective, we are all human beings, and no one is perfect.
 Accidents that happen in this arena should not be followed by blame, judgement, and shame.
 We should not feel afraid to take control of our bodies, and our futures.

 I am an avid believer that in order to spread awareness and change you need to practice what you preach.
 It is all good and well to superficially discuss equality and change but unless you are working towards this change with the language you use, discussing challenging subjects with people and encouraging others to take control of their lives, your intentions aren’t being put into practice.

 So in light of the current political threats to women having the right to choose being experienced world wide, I want to discuss my experience.
-I have had a shitty birth control failure, that unfortunately that led to an awkward trying-to-pee-on-a-stick-and-not-my-hand situation, and two dreaded pink lines.
-It was an experience that felt so much more horrible/dreaded than it should have, and I really believe that it is due to the social climate around young women getting pregnant.
+I have had a failure of birth control that unfortunately that led to an awkward trying-to-pee-on-a-stick-and-not-my-hand situation, and two dreaded pink lines.
+It was an experience that felt so much more horrible and dreaded than it should have, and I really believe that it is due to the social stigma around young women getting pregnant.
 The pressure of judgement, of letting people down, of changing my life, of making a choice was so heavy, it was honestly terrifying.
 In the midst of this shit-storm of fear, I understood that all of this anxiety was totally external.
 It was a fear born and perpetuated by others, by religion, by arbitrary law, and by what I had seen on TV and in books.
 An idea that if you had a baby young, your life was ruined, and if you had an abortion, you’d be scarred for life and could never ever talk about it without being labelled a fool, a whore or by some extremists, a murderer.
 What an absolute load of shit any of those judgments and labels are.
 What a freakishly effective scare tactic to have brainwashed society with, and what a tool to continue to oppress women with.
 Time is up on that bullshit, because none of it is true.

 Ultimately, my choice was not a difficult one.
 I knew for a fact that this was not the time in my life to have a child.
 Heck, I was taking birth control for a reason, there was no active intention to introduce a baby into my life in the near future.
 Sex is a very normal part of life, and does not have to be centered around reproduction (dolphins do it for fun, and we aren’t judging them).
 So, in being faced with the situation I was in, I made the choice to not be a mother at that time.
 I chose to continue to work on my own life goals, and to have a baby be a real choice that I either will or will not make when I am truly ready.